paynow/Paynow-PHP-SDK/README.md

     // Redirect the user to Paynow
     $response->redirect();

-    // Or if you prefer more control, get the link to redirect to the use it as you see fit
+    // Or if you prefer more control, get the link to redirect the user to, then use it as you see fit
     $link = $response->redirectLink();
 }
 ```